The people behind Janet Granger Designs

 I had my first taste of doing embroidery when I was just four, and was designing at fourteen.
 I’ve always loved it.
 I had two exhibitions of needlework while in my teens.
 I left school at sixteen, frustrated with the academic direction I felt I was being pushed in.
 I worked in public libraries for seventeen years, then left to concentrate on marketing my range of miniature needlepoint carpet kits for collectors’ doll’s houses.
 My first book, “Miniature Needlepoint Carpets”, featured 25 designs from this range, and was published by the Guild of Master Craftsmen in 1996.
 The second book, “Cross Stitch Kitchen Projects”, was for full-size cross-stitch designs.
 Both books are now out of print.

-The business soon expanded to include all kinds of miniature embroidery kit (footstools, firescreens, bellpulls, and so on), so that now we consider ourselves to be the leading UK miniature embroidery kit supplier.
+The business soon expanded to include all kinds of miniature embroidery kit (footstools, firescreens, bellpulls, and so on), so that now we are the leading UK miniature embroidery kit supplier.

 In 2002, I completed an Open University degree course in Social Science, specialising in Social Policy and Criminology, obtaining First Class Honours – so now I am a Bachelor of Science as well as an embroidery designer (!).
 I feel I’ve now had my share of formal studying, although I still like finding things out, and always have several books on the go – I love reading, especially books on spirituality, and alternative therapies such as aromatherapy.